cloud-gov/cg-site/content/docs/apps/custom-domains.md

 ## How to set up a custom domain
 To make your app accessible via your custom domain name, use the [CDN service]({{< relref "docs/services/cdn-route.md" >}}).
 That page provides instructions for the DNS entries you need to create in your DNS system.

+See [IPv6, HTTPS, and DNSSEC](/docs/compliance/domain-standards/) for guidance on complying with relevant federal standards and recommendations.

 ### Comparison of default domains and custom domains

 Here's an example of the difference between a default *.app.cloud.gov domain and a custom domain.
 In this example, an agency's application `App A` is using a default domain, and their application `App B` is using a custom domain.